abhishek-ch/around-dataengineering/docs/index.md

 	3. There some new technologies around distribited Machine Learning.
 	4. CAN YOU HELP US ?

 The last point was killer :gift_heart:.
-There comes the reason where a Data Engineer will have to jump in.
+There comes one of the reasons where a _Data Engineer_ will have to jump in.

 ### Setting up new technologies for Data Science.